dvdvgt/dvdvgt.github.io/content/posts/autodiff.md

 Notice that these exactly correspond to the rules we previously derived formally.

 Of course automatic differentiation is not pure magic and need to define the derivatives of common functions once manually.
-This can be done by implenting the `Floating` type class where many commonly used mathematical functions are defined and can be overloaded to also accept dual numbers:
+This can be done by implementing the `Floating` type class where many commonly used mathematical functions are defined and can be overloaded to also accept dual numbers:

 ```haskell
 instance Floating Dual where